NGdev2/Inception-of-things-42/README.md

 ### About K3s

 K3s is a lightweight, certified Kubernetes distribution developed by Rancher.
-It's optimized for resource-constrained environments, making it ideal for development and testing.

 There are two types of nodes in K3s: